 Angela was the principal pianist of the Bravura Youth Orchestra.
 Aside from music, she is very active in volunteering, earning her the President’s Volunteer Service Gold Award.
 She attends annual Easter Seals fundraising events and Relay for Life: American Cancer Society events, spreading awareness and sharing music to others.
 In 2013, Angela was presented as an Outstanding Achievement Award Recipient of Marlboro Township by Mayor Hornik.
 In the same year, she formed Concordia, a music group in Monmouth County that performs at local senior centers and nursing homes.

-Angela is a junior at Biotechnology High School in Freehold, NJ where she is the President of Science Olympiad, Vice President of National History Day, and a member of National Honor Society and Spanish Honor Society.
-She was the music director and pit orchestra conductor of her high school's musical production.
-Angela was also a finalist in the 2015 Intel International Science and Engineering Fair (ISEF) competition and hopes to continue to share her research with others.
+Angela is a senior at Biotechnology High School in Freehold, NJ where she is the President of Science Olympiad, Vice President of National History Day, and a member of National Honor Society and Spanish Honor Society.
+She is the music director and pit orchestra conductor of her high school's musical productions.
+Angela was also a finalist in the 2015 Intel International Science and Engineering Fair (ISEF) competition and hopes to continue sharing her research with others.